-“A beautiful book of windows onto the life of Walt Whitman,” says award-winning poet Steve Scafidi of With Walt Whitman: Himself, an interactive book.
+“A beautiful book of windows onto the life of Walt Whitman,” says award-winning poet Steve Scafidi of With Walt Whitman: Himself.
 “From the clear ringing prose to the fascinating photographs and colored illustrations of the great poet’s life we find the man anew—standing in his time and looking straight at us….
 [Huets] has made a book of marvels and I can’t put it down.”

 Over 300 period images and text with extensive quotes by Walt Whitman and his family and friends (and enemies) immerse the reader in Walt’s tempestuous life: a family harrowed by alcoholism and mental illness; the bloody Civil War; burgeoning, brawling Manhattan and Brooklyn; literary allies and rivals; and his beloved America, racked by disunion even while racing westward.